barryclark/jekyll-now/_posts/2016/2016-10-11-Hasbro-Beyblade-Burst-First-Look.md

 ---
 layout: post
-title: "Hasbro's Beyblade Burst App Briefly Hits iTunes Store"
+title: "Unboxing Hasbro's Beyblade Burst"
 description: "Hasbro's Beyblade Burst is on the shelves in Canada and will be in the US in January.
 Let's take a look!"
 category: unboxing
 featured: hasbroburst.jpg